ShawnLRH/aurora-mart/README.md

 ### Standard E-commerce Flow
 1. **Browse Products**: Visit the home page to see featured and popular products
+2. **Search & Filter**: Search by name or SKU with keyword highlighting, filter by category
-2. **View Details**: Click on any product to see detailed information and AI recommendations
+3. **View Details**: Click on any product to see detailed information and AI recommendations
-3. **Sign Up**: Create an account with demographic data for personalized experience
+4. **Sign Up**: Create an account with email verification (6-digit code sent to console)
-4. **Add to Cart**: Add products to your persistent shopping cart
+5. **Add to Cart**: Add products to your shopping cart with real-time stock validation
-5. **Checkout**: Review cart with "Complete the Set" AI suggestions
+6. **Checkout**: Complete purchase with shipping address and payment method selection
+7. **Track Orders**: View order status progression (Received → Sent → Delivered)
+8. **Complete Order**: After delivery, confirm receipt or request refund with automatic stock restoration

 ### AI Features in Action